raspberrypilearning/getting-started-crumble/en/step_4.md

 ![Colour picker on Mac OSX version](images/macColPick.jpg) Here are three of the different ways that you can colour pick using the Mac OSX version of Crumble.

-We've got our `program start`{:class="crumblebasic"} block, we've `set sparkle to`{:class="block3looks"} a colour of our choice.
+We've got our `program start`{:class="crumblebasic"} block, we've `set sparkle to`{:class="crumblesparkles"} a colour of our choice.
 That's it, we are ready to run our code!

 --- task ---